 2. Required Validation on Inputs, Reference Selectors and Drop-downs

-The page builder of the Business Modeler allows you to configure which inputs are mandatory and what message is shown to the user if the input is empty.
+The page builder of the Desktop Modeler allows you to configure which inputs are mandatory and what message is shown to the user if the input is empty.
 If you don’t have a detail page yet, take a look at this how-to.

 - Open a detail page and double click an input to open its properties.